-You may also be able to claim the cost of temporary (secondary) accommodation if you are unable to travel from your term time address to your placement location each day.

-If you move to your parental home for the purpose of attending your placement, reimbursement of accommodation costs will not be available to you, but you may still be able to claim the excess cost of one weekly return journey between the temporary accommodation and your normal term time address.
+If it is not practicable to travel to your placement from your normal term-time accommodation, you may be able to claim some of the cost of temporary accommodation near the clinical practice site, provided that the temporary accommodation is not the parental home.
+If you move to your parents' home for the purpose of attending your placement, you wont be able to claim for any accommodation costs, but you may still be able to claim the excess cost of one weekly return journey between your parental home and your normal term time address.